Celestin-17/IMSystem/README.md

 • Search feature  (available on products and sales records)

-• Account Settings Page  (where you can change your email, password or phone number, for email changing a confirmation key is being sent to the new email address)
+• Account Settings Page  (you can change your email, password or phone number, for email changing a confirmation key will be sent to the new email address)

 • Real-time updated timestamp at bottom of every page